Jahia/jcrestapi/README.md

 associated with the link.

-Per the HAL recommendations, we define a `self` reference identifying the URI to use to interact with this specific element.
+Per the HAL recommendations, we define a `self` reference identifying the URI to use to interact with this specific element. `self` is a relative URI so we also provide an `absolute` link providing the absolute URI for the given resource.
 If a resource has a type that we can identify then another `type` link will also be available so that clients can find out more about the resource's metadata.
 If a resource can be accessed via its path (in JCR parlance), then a `path` link pointing to the URI allowing access to the resource by its path.
 When appropriate, another `parent` link will also be available, pointing to the parent node of